Youpeoples/Ultimate-Full-Loot-Pvp/.github/README.md

 # Ultimate Full Loot Pvp Script
 ![image](https://github.com/user-attachments/assets/b63cce31-c911-414f-9a30-c88727b19da0)

-A drop-in Eluna script that turns every world-PvP kill into a “spoils of war” event:
-Items and gold are ripped from the victim and packed into free-for-all loot chests that spawn around the corpse.
-This lets you create risk-vs-reward, sandbox-style PvP without touching database loot tables or core code.
+Transform every open-world PvP kill into a dynamic ‘spoils of war’ encounter.
+Victims’ gear and gold are instantly pulled into free-for-all loot chests around their corpse.
+No core or database edits required.
+Configure global defaults for drop rates, quality filters, despawn timers, and gold splits, then dial in per-zone overrides for surgical control over your world-PvP loot experience.

 ---